ISGLOBAL-Rakislova-Lab/HTGAnalyzer/README.md

                      survival_analysis = TRUE)
 ```

 The code generates a PDF and CSV with detailed analysis results.
-It performs Differential Expression Analysis (DEA) comparing HPV_status (positive vs. negative), removes outliers, and conducts Gene Set Enrichment Analysis (GSEA).
+It performs Differential Expression Analysis (DEA) comparing HPV_status (Associated vs. Independent), removes outliers, and conducts Gene Set Enrichment Analysis (GSEA).
 A heatmap visualizes the separation based on HPV status and Cyclin_D1, with the option to add more columns.
 Additionally, it assesses the Tumor Microenvironment (TME) and performs survival analysis using top DEA genes, along with Recurrence_01 and time_to_recurrence, to evaluate their impact on VSCC outcomes.

 #### 2.1.1.2 HTG_auto:skipping analysis.
 If you want to skip an analysis, simply set the value to FALSE.